meo8/magic-eight-ball/README.md

 To get started, find the ```getAnswer``` function, and write your code.
 Everytime you save your updated file, the browser window displaying your app will reload.

 ### A note for Cloud 9 users
 Once you run the ```yarn start``` command above,  You'll want to click the 'Preview' button to see your running application.
+Should you need to refer to the [Cloud 9 Configuration Instructions](https://github.com/LEARNAcademy/cloud9-config) they can be found in your Syllabus.